freedbygrace/PSOPNSenseAPI/docs/Visual-Studio-Solution.md

 The solution contains the following projects:

 - **PSOPNSenseAPI**: The main project containing the PowerShell module code.
+- **PSOPNSenseAPI.Tests**: The test project containing unit tests for the PowerShell module.

 ## Opening the Solution